Axway/amplify-central/content/en/docs/amplify_relnotes/2024nov_amplify.md

 * **Jump to a specific page in Service Registry**

     ENHANCEMENT<br />
-    When multiple pages are available for the **Service Registry** to display, simply click the "..." in the pagination controls that is place at the button of the page and select tha page you want to navigate to.
+    When multiple pages are available for the **Service Registry** to display, simply click the "..." in the pagination controls that is place at the button of the page and select the page you want to navigate to.
 This makes it easier to browse large lists of Services in the Service Registry.

 ### Agents bug fixes for November 1st